 After I gave a few of these sourdough rolls to my daughter-in-law, she texted back.
 “Those rolls were so good.
 How do you resist?”
 The honest answer is, “I can’t.”
 Maybe I should say, “I don’t.”
 Do you know what I mean?

-The texture of these homemade sourdough bread rolls is soft and chewy with a close crumb, a beautiful crust, and a cute “ear.”
-(That’s what you call the effect of the slash.)
+The texture of these homemade sourdough bread rolls is soft and chewy with a close crumb, a beautiful crust, and a cute “mini-ear.”
 Depending on your starter, you’ll be able to taste the sourness in the best possible way.

 Heads-Up: Working with a sourdough starter requires time and patience.
 Previous experience with making bread will help.

 The most popular bread recipe on this website is Crusty French Bread.
 Probably because it’s easy and turns out great for almost everybody.
 (Nothing is 100%.)

 When I saw that sourdough can be used as a substitute in many bread recipes, I decided to try swapping a cup of starter for part of the liquid and flour in the original French bread recipe.
 It worked.

 Do you already have a sourdough starter in your fridge?
 If so, you can use it in this recipe.

 If not, no problem.
 I will show you how I do it with yogurt or yogurt whey and flour.
 No extra yeast is added to the starter which means you’ll need a little longer to get the starter established.

 Why did I decide on a yogurt starter?